 "We should not accept the contents of an advertisement without examining the facts.
 But transparency, by design, is lacking, making it difficult to get at the concealed truth."

-Alongside propagandized medical "miracle drugs" or "wonder drugs" (and "breakthrough" cancer screening tests) we have, in societies of consumerism, propagandized "miracle diet pills" such as "breakthrough" or "miracle" garcinia cambogia weight loss supplements or "research verified" weight reduction products.
+Alongside propagandized medical "miracle drugs" or "wonder drugs" (and "breakthrough" cancer screening tests) we have, in societies of consumerism, propagandized “wonder supplements” in the form of, for example, "miracle diet pills" such as "breakthrough" or "miracle" garcinia cambogia weight loss supplements or other "research verified" weight reduction products.

 In the research literature on weight loss pills we encounter similar or the same shady dynamics as described by the German researchers (e.g., the true health risks of diet pills are underemphasized, minimized, or disregarded) because, akin to the corrupt situation in medical research, numerous study investigations on the garcinia cambogia weight loss products (and other diet pills) are conducted by people with significant competing moneyed interests (conflict-of-interests) linked to the diet supplement industry .
 (One such example is a positive garcinia cambogia extract study I had mentioned early on in this piece –see reference #10.)